dacharyc/go-test-code-example-categorization/README.md

 As written, this project categorizes files in the `examples/` directory of this repository.
-If you'd like to categorize files in a different part of your file system, either:
+If you'd like to categorize files in a different part of your file system, change the path in `constants.go`.

-- Change to another directory relative to the root of this project by changing the path in `constants.go`
-- Change the relative file path in ln 14 of `GetFiles.go` to an absolute file path on your system

 This project currently categorizes _all_ files in the given directory.
 If you want to differentiate between code examples and other types of files, add